cyverse/ds-playbooks/testing/ansible-support/README.md

 to be exposed, it should be exposed through the derived image used in testing.

+## Building the Images

+The `build` script can be used to generate the images.
+The `clean` script can be used to remove the images.

 ## Acknowledgement

 This image is based on the `lemonbar/centos6-ssh` image.